robots4life/workshop-001-svelte-demo/README.md

 };
 ```

-Submit the form on your `app` page a couple of time and see what is going on..
+Submit the form on your `app` page a couple of times and see what is going on..

 Try to visualize the flow of data through your app in your head..